Catholic theology: God the Son

-Catholics believe that Jesus is God incarnate, "true God and true man" (or both fully divine and fully human).
-Jesus, having become fully human, suffered our pain, finally succumbed to His injuries and gave up his spirit when he said, "it is finished."
-He suffered temptations, but did not sin.
+Catholics believe that Jesus is God incarnate and "true God and true man" (or both fully divine and fully human).
+Jesus, having become fully human, suffered humankind's pain, finally succumbed to his injuries and gave up his spirit when he said, "it is finished."
+He suffered temptations but did not sin.
 As true God, he defeated death and rose to life again.
-According to the New Testament, "God raised Him from the dead," he ascended to heaven, is "seated at the right hand of the Father" and will return again to fulfil the rest of Messianic prophecy, including the resurrection of the dead, the Last Judgment and final establishment of the Kingdom of God.
+According to the New Testament, "God raised Him from the dead," he ascended to Heaven, is "seated at the right hand of the Father" and will return to fulfill the rest of Messianic prophecy, including the resurrection of the dead, the Last Judgment, and final establishment of the Kingdom of God.

 According to the gospels of Matthew and Luke, Jesus was conceived by the Holy Spirit and born from the Virgin Mary.
-Little of Jesus' childhood is recorded in the canonical gospels, although infancy gospels were popular in antiquity.
+Little of Jesus's childhood is recorded in the canonical gospels, but infancy gospels were popular in antiquity.
 In comparison, his adulthood, especially the week before his death, are well documented in the gospels contained within the New Testament.
-The biblical accounts of Jesus' ministry include: his baptism, healings, teaching, and "going about doing good".
+The biblical accounts of Jesus's ministry include: his baptism, healings, teaching, and "going about doing good".